hadasbro/jLogger/README.md

 	    @Logger(includeStackTrace = true)

-5. filterStackTraceToPackage [ default: not settled, no limit ] - limit stack trace log to only required package.
+5. filterStackTraceToPackage [ default: not settled, no limit ] - limit stack trace log to wanted package only.

 	    @Logger(filterStackTraceToPackage = "org.bitbucket.slawekhaa")

-6. logOnlyOnRequestValue - handle/log input **only if**, method/function contains param "param" and INPUT.param == value
+6. logOnlyOnRequestValue - handle/log input **only if** method/function contains param "param" and INPUT.param == value

-        // log/handle only if Request/Input contains param userId and userId == 250, otherwise ommit
+        // log or handle only if Request/Input contains param userId and userId == 250, otherwise ommit
         @Logger(logOnlyOnRequestValue = "userId:350")

     *You can use this option to log in your REST controller request - responses exceptionally, only if input contains required parameter and value*

 7. logTypes - handle/log only wanted actions (request, response, exception, all of them or only specific ones)

-        // log/handle request and response, input and output
+        // log or handle request and response, input and output
         @Logger(logTypes = {Logger.TYPE.REQUEST, Logger.TYPE.RESPONSE})

-        // log/handle request/input only
+        // log or handle request/input only
         @LoggerlogTypes = Logger.TYPE.REQUEST)

-8. loggerHandler - **declare custom handler** for all I/O actions / log
+8. loggerHandler - **declare custom handler** for all I/O action/log

         // use your own handler class
         @Logger(loggerHandler = MyOwnhandler.class)

-        // handler must implement interface LoggerHandler for example: public class DefaultLogger implements LoggerHandler {
+        // handler must implement interface LoggerHandler for example: public class MyOwnhandler implements LoggerHandler {

             private static String JOIN_SEPARATOR = " | ";

             private StringBuilder logResult = new StringBuilder();

-            // this method will be called first, at the beginnig of Handler creation
+            // this \method \will be called first, at the beginnig \of Handler creation
-            // this is kind of constructor, you can use this method to init your handler
+            // this \is kind of constructor, you can \use this \method to init your handler
             @Override
             public void init() {}